jqwik-team/jqwik/docs/docs/snapshot/user-guide.md

 Since the topic is rather complicated, a detailed example will one day be published in a separate article...

+## Generation of Edge Cases

+It's a well-known fact among testers...

 ## Exhaustive Generation